What Are the New Council Election Districts and How Is the System Different?

 Where Can I Learn More About the New Districts?

 District profiles have been complied for each of the 10 election districts.
 These profiles contain information such as how many households and individuals reside in a given district, average income, median home value, education statistics and school locations, economic data, and how the land of a district is zoned.

 Since the new districts encompass different areas than the previous system, the makeup of each district is different than before.

 These profiles will offer residents resources to better understand the subtleties of their district and how the fit into our community at large.
-The profiles are available for anyone to view and can be found online.
+The profiles are available for anyone to view.